tpayne/lang-examples/nodejs/genai/gemini/chatbot/README.md

 Notes
 -----
 * This code does not have any unit testing or SA analysis run as part of the process
 * There is some limited support for Gemini actions.
-However, the functionality provided by Gemini for this is "experimental" in their words, so can be a bit... tempermental, so if you get an occasion error, just retry the operation that usually works
+However, the functionality provided by Gemini for this is "experimental" in their words, so can be a bit... tempermental, so if you get an occasion error, just retry the operation with different verbage - that usually works after a few attempts, but yes, it is not stable

 References
 ----------